thaustein/laxar/docs/manuals/widgets_and_activities.md

 ```

 We can see that a widget controller works just like any other AngularJS controller.
-Of course, things will get more interesting once we use the event bus.
+Of course, things will get more interesting once we use the event bus to receive shopping cart contents from somewhere else, or to signal that an order should be placed.

 ### Creating a Template

-For anyone familiar with bootstrap and AngularJS, this should not be a surprise:
+For anyone familiar with bootstrap and AngularJS, most of this should not be a surprise:

 ```HTML